official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 on 31 January’.
 61 House of Commons, Official Report, 3 February 2003, columns 21‑38.

-23

-Executive Summary

 # The gap between the Permanent Members of the Security Council widens
 162. In their reports to the Security Council on 14 February:

-•  Dr Blix reported that UNMOVIC had not found any weapons of mass destruction
+*  Dr Blix reported that UNMOVIC had not found any weapons of mass destruction

 and the items that were not accounted for might not exist, but Iraq needed to provide the evidence to answer the questions, not belittle them.

-•  Dr Mohamed ElBaradei, Director General of the International Atomic Energy
+*  Dr Mohamed ElBaradei, Director General of the International Atomic Energy

 Agency (IAEA), reported that the IAEA had found no evidence of ongoing prohibited nuclear or nuclear‑related activities in Iraq although a number